 It’s a common misconception that routine exams are just for vaccinations.
-While they’re important, these visits are about much more than just vaccines.
-If your cat isn’t getting regular veterinary care, they’re missing out on many other benefits such as the ability to reveal hidden problems early, prevent emergencies, save you money, and more!
+While they’re important, these visits are about more than just vaccines.
+If your cat isn’t getting regular veterinary care, they’re missing out on many other benefits such as the ability to reveal hidden problems, prevent emergencies, save you money, and more!
 Cats age much faster than humans (just 1 year in an adult cat’s life is equal to about 4 “human” years), and a lot can change in that amount of time so both the American Animal Hospital Association (AAHA) and the American Association of Feline Practitioners (AAFP) recommend that cats have an exam once per year and more frequently for older cats or cats with medical conditions.

 Here are our top reasons why it is necessary for all cats to receive routine veterinary care: